polyphony-chat/docs/SPECIFICATION.md

 Because `KeyPackages` are supposed to be used only once, it is recommended that servers store multiple valid `KeyPackages` for each user.
 A server must notify a client when it is running low on `KeyPackages` for a user.
 Consult the Client-Server-API for more information on how servers should request new `KeyPackages` from clients.
 Servers should delete a `KeyPackage` when it is no longer valid.

+Servers only store `KeyPackages` for home server users, i.e. not for foreign users.

 !!! note "About keys"

     It is recommended that keys are to be generated using the `EdDSA` signature scheme, however, other signature schemes may be used as well.